 Instead, what we care about is that the kanji 名 is composed completely of the two components 夕 and 口, which we can use to both remember the meaning of the kanji and figure out how to write it correctly.
-As long as the story is memorable, this method works even if we get the actual components wrong, e.g., if we decompose 名 into 夕, 凵, and 一, we can still come up with a mnemonic that might not be correct with respect to the components, but would still work perfectly well for the purpose of remembering the kanji and writing it correctly.
+As long as the story is memorable, this method works even if we get the actual components wrong, e.g., if we decompose 名 into 夕, 凵, and 一, we can still come up with a mnemonic that might not be correct with respect to the original components of the kanji (that an etymologist would care about), but would still work perfectly well for the purpose of remembering the kanji and writing it correctly.

 the kanji’s radical

-There is no standard place in a kanji in which we will find its radical, but commonly it will be in one of the four sides of the kanji: on top, like in 花 (flower); at the bottom, like in 泉 (fountain); on the left, like in 泪 (tear); or on the right, like in 化 (change).
+Likewise, there is no rule for where in the kanji we will find its radical, although commonly it will be in one of its sides: on top, like in 花 (flower); at the bottom, like in 泉 (fountain); on the left, like in 泪 (tear); or on the right, like in 化 (change).
 In these cases, semantic radicals tend to appear on the left and top of the kanji, while phonetic ones tend to appear on the right and bottom.
-Some radicals might cut or surround the kanji, partially or totally, like in 囚 (prisoner).
+Another possibility is for the radical to surround the kanji, either partially or totally, like in 囚 (prisoner).
 Here are these kanjis, with their radicals in red:

 Sometimes a radical is a kanji, like in 木, in which case, of course, the radical of the kanji is itself, e.g., the ‘tree’ radical, 木, is the radical of the ‘tree’ kanji, 木.
 The ‘tree’ radical is also the radical for the ‘grove’ kanji, 林, which has two parts: on the left, the ‘tree’ radical that gives the ‘grove’ kanji its ‘tree-related’ meaning, and on the right, a kanji that, in this case, coincidentally, happens to be the kanji for ‘tree’.
 The ‘tree’ radical is also the radical for the ‘forest’ kanji, 森, which has two parts: on the top, the ‘tree’ radical, which gives the ‘forest’ kanji its ‘tree-related’ meaning, and on the bottom the kanji for ‘grove’, 林.
 Hence, the ‘tree’ radical is the radical of the kanjis for ‘tree’, ‘grove’, and ‘forest’, and indicates that all these kanjis are related to trees: